- What are infections and who is at risk?

 Immunotherapy is also known as biotherapy or biologic therapy.
 It’s given to make your immune system better able to recognize and attack cancer cells.
 This can be done by helping your own immune system work harder or smarter, or by giving you things like man-made immune system proteins.
 Immunotherapy is sometimes used by itself to treat cancer, but it’s often used along with or after another type of treatment to add to its effects.

 These treatments promote immune reactions against cancer cells, but sometimes they change the way the immune system works.
-Because of this, people who get biologic therapies may be at risk for immune suppression and neutropenia.
-In fact, some immunotherapy drugs lower the levels of all white blood cells (not just neutrophils), and some only lower the levels of lymphocytes.
+Because of this, people who get biologic therapies may be at risk for immune suppression.

-When lymphocyte levels are low, the chance of getting certain serious viral and fungal infections becomes very high.
-Absolute neutrophil counts may also drop.
-Most of the time the neutrophil counts return to normal soon after the treatment is stopped, but the lymphocyte counts can stay low for months.
-(For more information see our document called Immunotherapy.)
+When certain white blood cell (lymphocyte) levels are low, the chance of getting certain serious viral and fungal infections becomes very high.
+Other white blood cell counts may drop, too.
+Most of the time they return to normal after treatment stops, but the lymphocyte counts can stay low for months.
+(For more on this, see our document called Immunotherapy.)

 Hematopoietic stem cell transplant (bone marrow transplant)